enricava/CustomWordleAlgs/README.md

-# How to run the Information Theory simulations:
+# How to run the simulations:

 1. Download `allowed_words.txt` and `solutions.txt`.
 2. Download and run `efficient_precomputation.py` in the same folder to generate `datafile.npy`.